 Supplier Selection - The Company adheres to the principles of healthy competition, equal opportunity and fair treatment of business partners.
 As such, selection of suppliers follows an open, competitive and non-discriminatory process.
 SM Prime implements a vendor enrolment process that screens qualifications of vendors/suppliers the Company will deal with.
 Such qualifications include legality of entity or business, adequacy of financial strength, compliance with SM Prime policies such as conflict of interest disclosure requirements and ethical standards, and support to SM Prime’s environmental missions, health and safety culture.

-Insider Trading - Directors and employees are restricted from disclosing privileged information and participating in trading activities five (5) trading days before and two (2) trading days after the release of quarterly and annual financial results or any other material information.
+Insider Trading - Directors and concerned employees are restricted from disclosing privileged information and participating in trading activities five (5) trading days before and two (2) trading days after the release of quarterly and annual financial results or any other material information.
 All directors and beneficial owners of the Company are also required to report to the SEC and the PSE any changes in the stock ownership within three (3) business days.
 Furthermore, the Company discloses summary information showing the stock ownership of the Company’s directors and management as of the end of each year.